 - Japan Airlines

-How long is the flight to Brazil from UK?
+How long is the flight from UK to Brazil?

 - Heathrow to Brazil (GIG): 8 hours and 5 minutes